Hussam-creator/cybersecurity-portfolio/Writeups/Offsec-pg/Authby/README.md

 ## Initial Access

-After obtaining a set of credentials, I proceded to explore the HTTP service on port 242.
-Navigating tp the service presented a login prompt, which was successfully bypassed using our new credentials `offsec:elite`.
+After obtaining a set of credentials, I proceeded to explore the HTTP service on port 242.
+Navigating to the service presented a login prompt, which was successfully bypassed using our new credentials `offsec:elite`.

 ![login](Images/login.png)